 "The Brazilian air company EMBRAER sold, during the war, some EMB-111 Bandeirantes patrol aircraft.
 I have information that Israel sold some Daggers (a kind of Mirage aircraft) to Argentina via Peru.
 Another information that Equador transported some bombs to Argentina as well."

-Of course, the Argentine command knew of the presence of British SSN patrols around the islands, so to have been there at all with a less than first-rate ASW capability was extremely risky.
-Perhaps they overestimated the abilities of their submarine(s).
+Of course, the Argentine command knew of the presence of British SSN (attack submarine) patrols around the islands, so to have been operating at all with a less than first-rate ASW capability was extremely risky.
+Perhaps they overestimated the abilities of their own submarine(s).

 For them, Exocet was probably their most decisive weapon - had they had more (and they were desperately trying to buy more on the black market well after the Task Force arrived off the islands), I think we would have been in serious trouble.
 Britain had been kind enough to sell Argentina two of our best destroyers (Type 42 - same class as Sheffield - whose bright idea was that I wonder?) and had been training their Etendard pilots to attack them and evade their defences.
 We had to put a lot of stay in un-combat-proven SAMs which, in the event, did not provide an adequate defence against the sea skimmers.